aconstlink/games/space_intruders/README.md

 # space intruders
 This is a space invaders clone.

 The main purpose of this game is to check certain engine features and not to fully clone the original game.
+Another important part of this game should be to start iterating towards a little and usable game framework.

-The game may look simple but there is acutally alot going on in the background!
+This game may look simple but there is acutally alot going on in the background!

 ![sample](https://github.com/aconstlink/games/blob/main/space_intruders/sample_image.png "Sample Image")